A2U8C/DS164_A2M/README.md

 - This application provides the feature of generating reports for complaints.
 - The generated pdf for complaints consist of images and information that were uploaded during complaint registration along with the e-signature.
-- Another type of pdf generated is for classifying the type of complaints and displaying all the complaints under different categories.
+- Another type of report generated is for classifying the type of complaints and displaying all the complaints under different categories.

 ### 4.3.
 In-built chat feature: